MikeWangWZHL/Multitask-Finetuning_CLIP/README.md

 Mini-imagenet | `mini` | `classification`

-## Training with provided datasets
+## Training with the provided datasets
 `run.sh` provided example code for performing training and meta-testing on our datasets.
 ### Output format
 Each model checkpoint dir contains two files: